Regulations, Policies, and Guidelines for Laboratory Animal Research

 - Resource Book for the Design of Animal Exercise Protocols (The American Physiological Society, 2006)

-- Chapter 24 - Laboratory Guidelines for Animal Care, authored by DLAM Executive Director and Campus Veterinarian Marcelo Couto
+- Chapter 24 - Laboratory Guidelines for Animal Care, authored by former DLAM Executive Director and Campus Veterinarian Marcelo Couto

 - UC Policy on the Use of Animals in Research and Teaching